djhshih/swl/example/example4.md

 - Records are constructed using `{ }`.
 - The first task is run with the workflow input `argv`, producing a record that is then given to subsequent tasks.
 - Each task produce a record using the workflow input merged with output records from the preceding tasks.
-- The output of a workflow is the merged output records of all tasks.
+- The output of a workflow is result on the final line.

 As seen above, we merge records by
 ```